related links and helpful folks

 Jessie Shiers

-My good friends, Ross Jacobs and Michèle Jedlicka are awesome horsefolk and clinicians.
-I met them at Harry Whitney’s place in Salome, Arizona, but they have a facility in Pakenham, Victoria, Australia.
-So if you’re Down Under looking for clinics and trainers of the Better Way, be sure to look them up.
-There website is: www.goodhorsemanship.com.au.
+are good friends and awesome horsefolk and clinicians.
+Ross has a new book out, which is a fantastic look into the kind of horsemanship I love through fiction, called Old Men and Horses.
+I met this couple at Harry Whitney’s place in Salome, Arizona, but they have a horse training facility in Pakenham, Victoria, Australia.
+So if you’re Down Under looking for clinics and trainers, or are curious about a great new book, be sure to look them up.
+Their website is: www.goodhorsemanship.com.au.